pangpang20/gaussdb-python/docs/advanced/async.rst

 Server messages
 ---------------

-PostgreSQL can send, together with the query results, `informative messages`__ about the operation just performed, such as warnings or debug information.
+GaussDB can send, together with the query results, `informative messages`__ about the operation just performed, such as warnings or debug information.
 Notices may be raised even if the operations are successful and don't indicate an error.
 You are probably familiar with some of them, because they are